-Traditionally, in some Native American cultures, dreamcatchers were woven by mothers and grandmothers to protect children from nightmares.
-When it comes to tattoos, the symbol has evolved to represent safety and protection against negative energy.
-A dreamcatcher tattoo could be a great way to honor your Native American heritage.
-If you simply feel connected to what it represents, you could take some elements like the hoop shape, feathers, or webbing and add it to another tattoo as a subtle nod to the dreamcatcher.
-For a small placement like behind your ear, the dreamcatcher design should be simplified so that it stands out.
+Traditionally, in some Native American cultures, dream catchers were woven by mothers and grandmothers to protect children from nightmares.
+Regarding tattoos, the symbol has evolved to represent safety and protection against negative energy.
+A dream catcher tattoo could be a great way to honor your Native American heritage.
+If you feel connected to what it represents, you could add elements like the hoop shape, feathers, or webbing to another tattoo as a subtle nod to the dream catcher.
+For a small placement, like behind your ear, the dream catcher design should be simplified to stand out.

 14. Feather Tattoo

 Feathers are a popular tattoo choice for both men and women.
 They look great in black ink or color, large or small, and simple or detailed.
 Because feathers are associated with birds and flight, they often represent freedom.
 People who love to travel and have a free spirit often feel drawn to feather tattoo designs.
 Feathers can also symbolize feeling connected to the natural world.
 Because feathers look fantastic as a small, simple tattoo, they look great when placed behind your ear.
-For best results, choose a subtly curved feather design so that it fits with the shape of your ear.
+For best results, choose a subtly curved feather design to fit with your ear’s shape.